Libya Explored

 And, our reading list.

-(And finally - July - the photos.)
+(And finally – July – the Photos & Notes.)